 Jars: With most options, you get 3 jars.
 It is better if one of those jars has a plastic lid so that you can grind masala in it without having to worry about staining the lid.
 Polycarbonate lids get discoloured quickly when grinding garam masala.
 The chutney jar should be compact and tall with a 300-500 ml capacity and the dry grinding jar should measure at least 1 litre.
 The wet grinding jars should have at least 1.5-litre capacity so that you can grind sufficient batter in a single go.

 Aftersales Network: Most mixer grinders need minor repairs like a change of gasket or coupler within 4-5 years of use.
 Buying a brand with a robust network of aftersales service centres is hence crucial.
 Else, you may struggle to get the product repaired in time.
-It is also a good idea to opt for extended warranty as you can get the product repaired at the convenience of your home.
+It is also a good idea to opt for an extended warranty as you can get the product repaired at the convenience of your home.

 Related reading: Best Smoothie Blenders In India